 Each diplomatic post may have its requirements, such as paying additional fees or submitting more copies of the application or passport photos.

-The application can be submitted at one of SIRI's branch locations.
-They are advised to make an appointment in advance if individuals intend to submit their application to one of SIRI's branch offices.
+Students can apply in Denmark if they are lawfully residing there.
+The application can be submitted at one of SIRI’s branch locations.
+They are advised to make an appointment in advance if individuals intend to submit their application to one of SIRI’s branch offices.
 Moreover, the application can also be sent directly to SIRI.

+The biometric data must be collected when prospective students apply for a residence permit.
+This implies that they must have their fingerprints and facial image taken.
 If they have been given a permit, they will receive a residence card that has a microchip installed in it that will contain their fingerprints and facial image.
+The application will be denied if the applicants refuse to have their biometric features captured.
+Therefore, the application won’t be handled as a result.

 The biometric data must be recorded no later than fourteen days after the prospective students submit their online application form if they have done so.
+They can register for their biometrics at one of SIRI’s branch offices or a Danish diplomatic post overseas.

 If they are unable to schedule an appointment at a Danish diplomatic post during the allotted 14 days to have their biometric features recorded, they can email the immigration authorities.
 By doing this, they can keep their application from being turned down.
+It is best to get in touch with the Danish embassy to learn more about the biometrics process.

+They have generated a case order ID, paid the application price, submitted it, and had their biometric features taken.
 The typical case processing time will be displayed if individuals choose to submit the application online.
 They will be given a response whenever the authorities reach a conclusion on the case.
+If additional information is required to process the case, SIRI will get in touch with them or their employer.

 The processing time and cost of the Denmark Student Visas are as follows:

+For Basic & Youth Study, Folk High Schools, and Higher Education Programs, the cost is 1890 DKK and the processing time is two months.
 For Ph.D. (full-time), the processing time is one month and the cost is 1890 DKK.
 Guest Ph.D. also gets processed in one month but the cost is not listed on the official platform.
+For students living in Denmark applying for work permit internships (as part of their educational program), there is no processing fee and the cost is not listed on the official site.

 For those seeking jobs after completing an educational program (higher education or Ph.D.), there is no fee but the processing time is three months.
+Students can get in touch with the Danish embassy or consulate to learn more about the cost and processing time for visas and permits.

-If a student plans to stay in Denmark for less than three months, they may need to apply at the Danish embassy or consulate in their area for a visa type D. They can also apply for it if they want to stay longer than 90 days but less than 180 days or get a Schengen Visa if they plan to stay up to 90 days.
+If a student plans to stay in Denmark for less than three months, they may need to apply at the Danish embassy or consulate in their area for a Denmark student visa type D. They can also apply for it if they want to stay longer than 90 days but less than 180 days or get a Schengen Visa if they plan to stay up to 90 days.

+If they want to study in Denmark for more than three months: Any student planning to stay in Denmark for more than three months must apply for a student residency permit.
 The higher education institution in Denmark will initiate the application procedure when the applicants ask for a student residence permit there.
 They will be given a password and a reference number once their institution would have finished their portion.

 If they are traveling to Denmark without a visa, they can apply for their student residence permit before they leave their home country or after they land in Denmark.